bostonsinaga/FlyingPinball/README.md

 # FlyingPinball (<a href="https://cocos.com/en/">cocos2d-x</a>)

-Hit the ball through the brick gap and do not fall
+This is a game of pinball with <b>flying balls</b>.
+Which requires the ball not to fall by hitting the ball through the brick gap and defending it.
+But watch out for lasers and thorns.

+As you <b>fly over the mountains</b>, collect every coin you can to buy new balls and get the highest score to <b>become a master</b>.